westchesterbahai/westchesterbahai.github.io/_special-events/nyc_general_info.md

 title:  "Firesides: Discussions on the Baha'i Faith"
 description: "Firesides: Discussions on the Baha'i Faith"
 location: Electronic
-time: "Mondays 6:30 PM ongoing through April"
+time: "Mondays 6:30 PM ongoing through May"
 color: BF360C
 ---
 Firesides are conversations intended to introduce you to the Baha'i